enze-chen/enze-chen.github.io/resources.markdown

 ### Contributing 💚

 There are many ways you can contribute to this project (Email/Slack or **fill out [this form](https://forms.gle/aiPLKDJpSG27XdPG9){:target="_blank"}**):
-- <span style="font-weight:500">Share</span> your own materials!
+- <span style="font-weight:500">Share</span> your own MSE-related materials!
 Please include the name, URL, and description.
 	- It can seem daunting or embarrassing, but it does a lot more good than collecting dust in your (digital) file drawer!
-- <span style="font-weight:500">Suggest</span> missing content! _No resource is too small or trivial_.
+- <span style="font-weight:500">Suggest</span> missing MSE-related content! _No resource is too small or trivial_.
 - <span style="font-weight:500">Correct</span> a listing if the resource has changed or is no longer available. 😞
 - <span style="font-weight:500">Comment</span> on what's working well and/or what can be improved!